-A prosecution by someone else is only possible if an inspector has looked at the circumstances and has decided to take no action at all against any of the parties involved.
-If the inspector has chosen to prosecute one party for one offence, or even issue an infringement notice to one party, then prosecution action by anyone else is no longer possible.
+A prosecution by someone else is only possible if the regulator or a regulatory agency has looked at the circumstances and has decided to take no action at all against any of the parties involved.
+If the regulator or regulatory agency has chosen or intends to take enforcement or prosecution action against one party for one offence, this includes issuing an infringement notice to one party, then prosecution action by anyone else is no longer possible.

-This is because the prosecuting authority (the Department of Labour) has made a judgement about what formal enforcement action is appropriate in the circumstances and the alleged offender(s) should not thereafter be subject to further scrutiny.
+This is because the prosecuting authority (the regulator or regulatory agency) has made a judgement about what formal enforcement action is appropriate in the circumstances and the alleged offender(s) should not thereafter be subject to further scrutiny.

-But if the inspector has decided to take no action at all, a private prosecution may proceed.
+But if the regulator and the regulator agency has decided to take no action at all, a private prosecution may proceed.

-Persons interested in pursuing prosecution action need to express their interest to the Department so that the Department can tell them whether or not they are going to prosecute or use an infringement notice.
+Persons interested in pursuing prosecution action need to express their interest to the regulator and regulatory agency so that the regulatory agency can tell them whether or not they are going to prosecute or use an infringement notice.

-If a person wishes to pursue prosecution action after the Department decided to take no action at all, they normally need to do so within 6 months of the Department finding out about the offending.
-But they can get the District Court to give them longer if the inspector's decision-making took up most of the 6 month timeframe.
+If a person wishes to pursue prosecution action after the regulator and regulatory agency has decided to take no action at all, they normally need to do so within 2 years of the regulator finding out about the offending.
 A person considering taking prosecution action needs to be able to prove the offending beyond reasonable doubt in the same way that an inspector would have had to.

-A5.7.3 Definition of a crash A crash is defined as any incident involving a road user, resulting in damage to any installed TTM equipment, vehicles, plant or injury to a person.
-Any crash resulting in a serious harm accident must be reported to WorkSafe NZ as soon as the accident becomes known to: an employer a self-employed person, orthe principal.
-For the definition of serious harm see schedule 1 of the Health and Safety in Employment Act 1992.
-A5.7.4 Recording crashes and briefing the The contractor must record all crashes at worksites and, within 24 hours of any crash, brief the engineer and/or the RCA on the details of the crash, including the following: engineer and/or a copy of the signed and approved TMP for the worksite the RCA details of the incident including a diagram showing the layout of the worksite at the time of the crash.
+A5.7.3 Definition of a crash A crash is defined as any incident resulting in damage to any installed TTM equipment, vehicles, plant or injury to a person.
+Any crash resulting in either the death of a person, or a notifiable injury or illness, or a notifiable event or incident (any immediate or imminent exposure to a serious risk to a person's health or safety) must be reported to WorkSafe NZ as soon as possible after the crash becomes known to: an employer a self-employed person, or the principal.
+Crashes and any notifiable events and incidents must also be reported to copttm.incident@nzta.govt.nz using the CoPTTM Incident Report form available on the CoPTTM pages of the NZTA website.
+For the definition of notifiable injury or illness or event see sections 23-25 of the Health and Safety at Work Act 2015.
+If WorkSafe is notified of the crash, reasonable steps must be taken to ensure the site is not disturbed until authorised by an inspector.
+A5.7.4 Recording crashes and briefing the TMC, The contractor must record all crashes at worksites and, within 24 hours of any crash, brief the TMC, the RCA (and for an RCA construction project the engineer to the project) on the details of the crash, including the following: the RCA (and for an a copy of the signed and approved TMP for the worksite RCA construction project the engineer to the project) details of the incident including a diagram showing the layout of the worksite at the time of the crash.
 The diagram must also show any relevant crash details such as vehicle travel paths, skid marks, etc photographs of the crash site.
 Minor incidents, such as one or two cones being struck, do not need to be recorded unless there appears to have been potential for a serious incident to have occurred.

-A5.8 Site traffic n nanagement supervisor (STMS) Appropriately trained and evolified staff revet supervises TTM duties at all
+A5.8 Site traffic management supervisor (STMS)